Day 1 - Thursday October 8th – Ireland to the Holy Land

 Day 5 – Monday, October 12th - Jericho & Bethany

 Morning drive along the Jordan Valley into Jericho.
 Here we see the Sycamore tree of Zacchaeus, and take the Cable car up the Mount of Temptation to the exact location where the Devil tempted Jesus during his forty-day fast (Luke 4:1).
-Cross the Allenby Bridge into Jordan and drive South to Amman for overnight in our hotel.
+Cross the Allenby Bridge into Jordan and drive South to Amman for overnight in the Olive Tree Hotel.
 On our journey to Amman we will take a small detour to Jerash.
 Nestled in a quiet valley among the mountains of Gilead, Jerash is the grandeur of Imperial Rome, being one of the largest and most well preserved sites of Roman architecture in the world, outside of Italy.
 To this day, its paved and colonnaded streets, soaring hilltop temples, handsome theatres, spacious public squares and plazas, baths, fountains and city walls pierced by towers and gates remain in exceptional condition.

 Day 6 – Tuesday, October 13th - Madaba & Mount Nebo